zanybeyondart/ReadMeEditor/README.md

 * Create a new C program and try initializing MLX and a window

-* The part where you create a new image using **mlx_new_image()** is not necessary, as per my eperience you will never be using it.
+* The part where you create a new image using **mlx_new_image()** is not necessary, as per my experience you will never be using it.
 Instead use **mlx_pixel_put()** to understand how you have control over the MLX window

-* Concepts of **colors, little endian and big endian** were also not used in my project, only intitial testing and understanding of MLX involved **colors**.
+* Concepts of **colors, little endian, and big-endian** were also not used in my project, only initial testing and understanding of MLX involved **colors**.

-* Your key takeaway from the Getting Started page of MiniLibX would be to succesfully understand the initialization of MLX and how you can control the graphics
+* Your key takeaway from the Getting Started page of MiniLibX would be to successfully understand the initialization of MLX and how you can control the graphics

 #### Pixelput Project (Understanding Graphics)
 This project will give you a very simple and easy idea about how you render images onto the MLX Window

-The MLX window assigns the position of each pixel using X and Y position starting from the top left corner
+The MLX window assigns the position of each pixel using the X and Y positions starting from the top left corner

 ![VISUAL_REPRESENTATION]()